-When it comes to an effective website design, there is a lot more happening beneath the page than images and content.
+When it comes to effective website design, there is a lot more happening beneath the page than images and content.
 In order to make sure your site’s visitors browse, learn, or eventually buy, you need a consistent and thoughtful design.
 This can include a clear message and call to action, an easy-to-browse layout and the right amount of text.
 A good design complements your content and ensures the user experience is one that will have them coming back for more.

 From adding essential elements to removing unnecessary ones and everything in between, here’s how you can be sure your website has an effective design.